sridaranathiyappan/forumsri/Digitalpayment.md

 ## Project Scope :
-Digital Payment System is a process to manage the secondary sales payment collections from the retailer & sub distributor through online payment channels like Credit card / Gpay /E-Wallets
+Digital Payment System is a process to manage the secondary sales payment collections from the retailer & sub distributor through online payment channels like Credit card / Gpay /E-Wallets/I have paid cheque,Cash

 ## Roles
 Each interaction in a Web Payments scenario involves a number of entities.
 In order to make it clear who the actors are, the following roles are defined: